 Outdoor tanning can be dangerous and increase the risk of skin cancer.
-Some people believe that a safer alternative to outdoor tanning is the spray or lotion self-tanners that may be considered to be safer.
+Some people believe that a safer alternative to outdoor tanning is a self-tanner spray or lotion.

-The active ingredient in most sunless tanning products is the color additive, dihydroxyacetone (DHA), and DHA and spray tanning hasn't been around long enough for the testing and long term results.
-Sunless tanners use DHA (dihydroxyacetone) to temporarily color skin.
+The active ingredient in most sunless tanning products is the color additive, dihydroxyacetone (DHA).
 One concern is whether the active ingredient, dihydroxyacetone (DHA), is able to penetrate the skin.
-To err on the side of safety, it is suggested that expecting mothers wait until after the first trimester to use any type of self-tanners.
+To err on the side of safety, if you are expecting you should wait until after the first trimester to use any type of self-tanner.

 There are no studies on whether using DHA or spray tanning during pregnancy is safe.
 When applied, dihydroxyacetone reacts with dead cells in the skin's surface to temporarily darken the skin and simulate a tan.
 The coloring typically wears off after a few days.
 Sunless tanners do not protect from the sun's UV rays, and additional sunscreen should be used.

-These products actually stain the skin rather than absorb into the bloodstream.
-The risks have not been scientifically tested, but the sugar and mineral based ingredients are an indication that there are little or no risks involved.
-With the increased concerns for skin cancer spray and lotion self-tanning products have become more popular as the safer tanning solution.
+These products actually stain the skin rather than absorb it into the bloodstream.
+The risks have not been scientifically tested, but the sugar and mineral-based ingredients are an indication that there are little or no risks involved.
+With the increased concerns for skin cancer, spray and lotion self-tanning products have become more popular as being considered the safer tanning solution

-If there are questions or concerns talk to your doctor or OB-GYN.
+If you have questions or concerns be sure to talk to your doctor or OB-GYN.